-- a.
-Press and hold HEADER UP switch (A) until both cylinders stop moving. - b.
+- Press and hold HEADER UP switch (A) until both cylinders stop moving. - b.
 Continue to hold the switch for 3-4 seconds.
-The cylinders are now phased. - 16.
+The cylinders are now phased. - 14.
 Shut down the engine, and remove the key from the ignition.

-- a.
+- 15. Engage the safety props on both lift cylinders as follows: - a.
 Pull lever (A) toward you to release it, and then rotate it toward the header to lower the safety prop onto the cylinder. - b.
 Repeat the previous step for the opposite lift cylinder.